rohit-singh-3200/ai_blog_article_generator/README.md

 ---

-## 7. Start the development server
+## 7. Start the Development Server

 ```bash
 python manage.py runserver
 ```

-Open
+Open your browser and visit:

 ```
 http://127.0.0.1:8000/